erodb/Pomegranate/README.md

 **Version 1.0c**
 * Replaced the equation for nuclear stability score to a simpler algorithm (cohesion radius).
   * The cohesion radius describes the smallest circle that can contain all centroids - centered at the mean position of the centroids.
+It can also be represented as the largest distance between the mean centroid and any single centroid.